Franklin station (Massachusetts): Early history

 Two branch lines diverged just south of Franklin.
 The Milford and Woonsocket Railroad was extended from Bellingham Junction to Franklin in 1882.
 The line was never particularly successful; passenger service was gone by 1920, though some Franklin trains ran to Boston via the branch and the Charles River Branch Railroad from 1926 to 1938 and in 1940.
 The NY&NE's Valley Falls branch operated from Franklin to Valley Falls, Rhode Island beginning in 1877.
 It provided the NY&NE an entrance to Providence to compete with the Boston and Providence Railroad mainline.
 Always a slower route than the B&P, it was abandoned by the New Haven in 1941.

+MBTA era

 Service west of Blackstone was terminated in August 1955 after a major flood caused by Hurricane Diane washed out a bridge at Putnam.
 When the MBTA was formed in August 1964 to subsidize commuter rail service, Walpole was the outer limit of the funding district with guaranteed service.
 After the New Haven Railroad received permission to cut out-of-district service, Franklin began funding continued service to its stop.
 On April 24, 1966, the Blackstone Line was cut back to Franklin; several other marginal lines were cut as well.

-Franklin was the terminus of the line until June 2, 1988, when Forge Park/495 station was opened 3 miles to the west along the former Milford & Woonsocket line.
+Franklin was the terminus of the line until June 2, 1988, when Forge Park/495 station was opened 3 miles to the west along the former Milford and Woonsocket line.

 In 2019, the MBTA listed Franklin/Dean College as a "Tier I" accessibility priority.
+In 2024, the MBTA tested a temporary freestanding accessible platform design at Beverly Depot.
+These platforms do not require alterations to the existing platforms, thus skirting federal rules requiring full accessibility renovations when stations are modified, and were intended to provide interim accessibility at lower cost pending full reconstruction.
+Franklin/Dean College was one of the first four non-accessible stations to be modified with the temporary platforms, with construction beginning in 2024.
+The mini-high platform opened on March 17, 2025.
+A ribbon-cutting ceremony was held that October.